Cloudflare Workers

 Replace [LANDING_DOMAIN] with your staging URL (e.g., landing.yoursite.com).

-Add Your Custom Domain
+Connect Your Domain

 - In Cloudflare, navigate to your Worker